textpattern/textpattern.github.io/administration/styles-panel.md

 To create a new CSS file, click the 'Create new style' button.
 The Styles editor will be empty.
 Before working on the CSS content, it's best to first give it an unique name and save it, all using the controls in the Styles editor.

 You can then go back to editing the Style's content, either by hand, or by pasting in some starter code from an existing CSS file and editing it as needed.
 Be sure to save your changes as you progress to not risk losing anything!

+## Duplicating a CSS file

+Making a copy of the current CSS file is easy.
+Click the 'Duplicate' button and a copy of whatever is in the 'Style code' field will be saved to a new CSS file.

+If you have already altered the 'Style name' field before duplication, the new CSS file will use that name (as long as the name is not already in use).
+If you have not altered the name, the new CSS file will have the same name as the currently loaded file, with the word 'copy' appended to it.

+Your new CSS file is then immediately available for editing.

 [Next: Diagnostics administration panel](http://docs.textpattern.io/administration/diagnostics-panel)